kilelx/kilelx/README.md

 - 👋 Hi, I’m @kilelx , a 21-year-old student based in France

-- 👀 I’m interested in creative development
+- 👀 Aim to be a creative developer

-- 🌱 I’m currently learning React framework, GSAP & SVG animations
+- 🌱 I’m currently working on React and Three.js Journey